Tureta

-Tureta is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters is in the town of Tureta.
+Tureta is a town and Local Government Area in Sokoto State, Nigeria.
 It shares a border with Zamfara State in the south and east.
 They are mainly Hausa people predominantly Burmawa.
-Islam is there main religion.
-Fishing and farming are the major occupations.
-Currently Dr Muhammad Danrabi Tureta is their newly appointed king title as sarkin Burmin tureta.
+Islam is the main religion, fishing and farming are the major occupations.
+As of 2026, Dr Muhammad Danrabi Tureta is the king of Tureta with the title as Sarkin Burmin Tureta.

 Tureta has an area of 2,383 km^{2} and a population of 68,370 at the 2006 census.

 The postal code of the area is 852.

 Climate

-The average temperature ranges from 62°F to 103°F, with the wet season being hot, oppressive, and mostly cloudy, and the dry season being hot and partly cloudy.
+The average temperature ranges from 62 °F to 103 °F, with the wet season being hot, oppressive, and mostly cloudy, and the dry season being hot and partly cloudy.